Skip to content

 The result

 QC reporting time for the manager dropped from around eight hours a week to about two.
-More importantly, defect patterns were now being surfaced within twenty-four hours instead of within a week, which meant interventions on the production lines were happening before the defect count had run into the hundreds.
-Customer-side rejection rates dropped over the next quarter as a direct consequence.
+More importantly, defect patterns were now being caught within twenty-four hours instead of within a week, which meant interventions on the production lines happened before defect counts had run into the hundreds.
+Customer-side rejection rates dropped over the next quarter as a direct result.

 Your turn